Triptych_it is Time that Prints on Wax Solstice Gallery, Navan

 This was the first project that we have made with reasonable support.
-It was awarded a project award by the Irish Arts Council and although that fell quite a way short of the necessary budget (bearing in mind it was a project involving six international artists _ AJFM (GB), UMR (Austria), James Tyson (GB), Inza Lim (S.Korea), Adrian Ciglenean (Ro), Duncan Keegan (Ire) _ and covering 6 cities in 2 countries), we were able to successfully realize what was a very complex, ambitious and wide ranging project by doing a large ammount of the work ourselves unpaid.
+It was awarded a project award by the Irish Arts Council and although that fell quite a way short of the necessary budget (bearing in mind it was a project involving six international artists _ UMR (Austria), AJFM (GB), James Tyson (GB), Inza Lim (S.Korea), Adrian Ciglenean (Ro), Duncan Keegan (Ire) _ and covering 6 cities in 2 countries), we were able to successfully realize what was a very complex, ambitious and wide ranging project by doing a large amount of the work ourselves unpaid.

 It was a “snapshot of a moment” in our ongoing research into the spaces between exhibition and performance.
 Wherever possible, the work was presented in both contexts (gallery and theatre) with the performance element arranged to overlap and wherever feasible “bridge” the two.